 In terms of payment methods, most brokers accept the following:

 - UK Bank Transfer

-Once your eToro account has been funded, you can then buy BP shares straight away.
+Once your account has been funded, you can then buy BP shares straight away.
 The easiest way to do this is to enter ‘BP’ in the search box at the top of the page.
 Once you see BP load-up, click on the ‘TRADE’ button.

 As the name suggests, British Petroleum – or simply BP – is a multinational oil company with its headquarters in the UK.
-Launched in 1909, the firm is now a publically-listed company – meaning that you can purchase its shares with ease.
+Launched in 1909, the firm is now a publicly-listed company – meaning that you can purchase its shares with ease.
 Although BP also has a presence on both the Frankfurt Stock Exchange and the New York Stock Exchange, the company’s primary listing is on the London Stock Exchange.

 Due to the sheer size of the wider organization, BP forms part of the FTSE 100 index.
 In terms of the company’s stock performance, this has been hit and miss over the past couple of decades.
 Most pertinently, BP is yet to fully recover from the infamous Deep Horizon Oil Spill of 2010.

 Not only did this result in fines of just under $19 billion for BP, but its share price declined by almost 50% in the space of just two months.
 Much like the vast bulk of the oil and gas industry, BP has been hit particularly hard by the global coronavirus pandemic.
 While its stocks were trading in and around the 480p-mark at the turn of the year, BP shares went as low as 222p in Q1 2020.

 With that being said, although BP’s share price has underperformed in recent years, it had been paying a rather high dividend yield until the coronavirus pandemic came to fruition.
 This exceeded the 10%-mark, which did well to offset some of the losses encountered by a dropping share price.
 However, its most recent dividend payment of Q2 2020 was cut by two-thirds.